tehong/RN_mobile_dev_wiki/README.md

 # Purpose

-Welcome to mobile app wiki!
+Welcome to my React Native mobile app development wiki!
 This wiki has information pertaining to the development of a React Native mobile app.

-# Documentation
+# Suggested Best Practices

 ## Continueous Integration (CI) and Continuous Delivery (CD)